Summer Choral Institute Info

 What's the difference between Summer Choral Institute and the Konza Music Academy?

-The Summer Choral Institute is a high selective and nationally acclaimed leadership program for high school freshmen-junior singers that occurs the week before the Konza Music Academy, which is an on-campus intensive music program open to 8th grade-high school senior singers.
+The Summer Choral Institute is a high selective and nationally acclaimed leadership program for high school freshmen-junior singers that occurs the week before the Konza Music Academy, which is an on-campus intensive music program open to high school freshmen-senior singers.
 For both events, students will live and study on the campus of Kansas State University.
 Students may and are encouraged to participate in both events as they occur one right after the other.

 High school freshmen-juniors singers may apply for the Summer Choral Institute, which occurs July 18-23.
 Students are required to submit an audition recording to be considered for the Institute.
 Only 50 students from across the country will be selected into the Institute and each will receive a full scholarship to attend along with a $1,000 college scholarship to attend Kansas State University.

-Our sister program, the Konza Music Academy, is an all-inclusive affordable summer music program for current 8th grade through high school senior singers.
+Our sister program, the Konza Music Academy, is an all-inclusive affordable summer music program for current high school freshmen-senior singers.
 No audition is required and our all-inclusive price covers all expenses for the duration of the Academy.

 What is the participation or cancellation policy?